Sreeja-Macha/AdvStats-ConjointAnalysis/Conjoint-Analysis/README.md

 ## Acknowledgements

-This project was made possible by the contributions and guidance of several individuals:
+Thanks to:

 - Professor Prasad Naik, co-founder of the MSBA program at UC Davis and professor for Advanced Statistics, whose teachings have been instrumental in the execution of this project.
-- Special thanks to my classmates for their collaboration and contributions:
+- My classmates for their collaboration and contributions:

   - Sujai Aditya Muralidaran
   - Kritikka FNU